padmaksha18/ARM3Dnet/README.md

 3. Run train_d3_armnet.ipynb step by step to do the graph convolution, preprocess, train and evaluate the model.

-You can find the dynamic covariates, mobility data, cases and deaths time series data all stored in data folder.
+The dynamic covariates, mobility data, cases and deaths time series data all stored in data folder for reference.